open/close all folders

 - The Zork series had a number of these.
 The only explicitly defined one was the bloit, which was defined as the distance the king's favorite pet can travel in one hour (Which caused much trouble when a king with a pet turtle died, leaving a successor with a pet leopard).
 Others, whose definition must be inferred rather than being explicitly defined, are the gloop (A measure of volume, apparently the amount of liquid that comes out when the container goes gloop) and the ugh (A measure of weight, apparently the amount of mass to make a man of a given size say "ugh" when lifting it).

-- Many tech mods for Minecraft make up their own units of measurement for energy.
+- Many mods for Minecraft make up their own units of measurement for energy.

 - Buildcraft's energy is measured in MJs which, in this particular case, stand for Minecraft Joules.

-- Equivalent Exchange measured items' worth in EMC points.
+- Equivalent Exchange measured items' worth in EMC points (Energy-Matter Currency).

 - The speedometer in Super Tux Kart uses "tf/s".
 What are those?
 Tux feet per second?